 - WELCOME DINNER : One Welcome Dinner in a tourist standard restaurant in Kathmandu with Office Staff.

-- CARGO CLEARANCE : Assistance for cargo clearance in Nepal’s Custom Department, clearance cost is subject to a charge. *Before the expedition.
+- CARGO CLEARANCE : Assistance for cargo clearance in Nepal’s Customs, clearance cost is subject to a charge.

 - LIAISON OFFICER : 1 Government Liaison officer with full equipment, salary, and accommodation.

-- GARBAGE DEPOSIT : Stool Shipment Transfer & Garbage Deposit fees.
+- GARBAGE MANAGEMENT : Stool Shipment Transfer & Garbage Deposit fees.

-- MAP : Trekking Route Map.
+- MAP : Trekking and climbing map.

-- STAFF SALARY & ALLOWANCE : All Nepalese staff’s & porter’s daily wages, salary, equipment, food & clothing.
+- STAFF SALARY AND ALLOWANCE : All Nepalese staff & porter’s daily wages, salary, equipment, food & clothing.

-- BASE CAMP TENT : Each member will have an individual Yak Mountain or Kailas tent in Base Camp.
+- BASE CAMP TENT : Each member will have an individual box tent in Base Camp.

-- BASE CAMP EQUIPMENT : At Base camp: foam mattresses and pillow per member, 1 Dinning Tent, 1 Kitchen Tent, 1 Communication tent, 1 Toilet & 1 Shower Tent, 1 Staffs Tent, 1 Tent for Nepalese base camp staff, Store tents, Tables & chairs & all necessary cooking gears.
+- BASE CAMP EQUIPMENT : Single Tent, foam mattresses and pillow per member, 1 Dinning Tent, 1 Kitchen Tent, 1 Communication tent, 1 Toilet & 1 Shower Tent, 1 Staffs Tent, 1 Tent for Nepalese base camp staff, Store tent, Tables & chairs & all necessary cooking gears.

-- HEATER : Heater for base camp in each Dining and other necessary camps.
+- HEATER : Heater at base camp in each Dining and other necessary camps.

-- HIGH ALTITUDE CLIMBING SHERPA : 1 veteran and Government Licensed Climbing Sherpa per member.
-(1 Member: 1 Sherpa), during the entire climb from Basecamp to the summit and back, and on each rotation.
+- HIGH ALTITUDE CLIMBING SHERPA : 1 veteran and government-licensed climbing Sherpa per member (1 Member: 1 Sherpa), during the entire climb from Basecamp to the summit and back, and on each rotation.

 - CLIMBING SHERPA SALARY & ALLOWANCE : Climbing Sherpa Salary, Equipment, Food, and Clothing.